 Flipping houses can be a high profit investment strategy.
 But you will only maximize your returns if you are careful about your costs!
-If you’re wondering what are the expenses associated with house flipping in Greater Toronto Area so that you can budget effectively then here are seven of the biggest expenses you’ll encounter.
+If you’re wondering what are the expenses associated with house flipping in Canada so that you can budget effectively then here are seven of the biggest expenses you’ll encounter.

 These are your costs associated with acquiring the property.
 They will of course include the purchase price of the property but they may also include marketing costs, the costs to meet with the seller, and any clean-up costs, legal fees, or closing costs you cover as a service to the seller.